Core mechanism

 First-Party Links (No Cloaking / No Forwarders)

 Using direct links on first-party domains rather than cloakers/forwarders.
-HotSwap Mail keeps landing pages integrated with sending and monitors
+HotSwap Mail keeps landing pages integrated with sending and monitors landing-domain health — so links remain stable and reputation can be managed end-to-end.

 Outcome: fewer broken journeys, cleaner analytics, and less "link reputation drift" across campaigns.